ravi0991/90DaysOfDevOps/2026/day-08/day-08-cloud-deployment.md

 # What I Learned

-How to launch and connect to a cloud Linux server via SSH Installing and verifying Nginx web server on Ubuntu Understanding Nginx access and error logs location Extracting server logs into a file for analysis Verifying web deployment via public IP access
+How to launch and connect to a cloud Linux server via SSH

+Installing and verifying Nginx web server on Ubuntu

+Understanding Nginx access and error logs location

+Extracting server logs into a file for analysis

+Adding incoming rule for port 80 in security groups

+Verifying web deployment via public IP access